Building a strong study foundation of Quantitative Methods early in your study process will help you tremendously through your exam journey.

 • At CFA Level I, candidates are expected to know the basics of Quantitative Methods.
 At CFA Level II, hypothesis testing builds on the knowledge of the previous level.

-• Wiley offers study guides and tools to help you master CFA Quantitative Methods as you prepare for exam day.
+• UWorld offers study guides and tools to help you master CFA Quantitative Methods as you prepare for exam day.

 CFA Level 1 Quantitative Methods Notes & Study Tips